Payment of Wages: Massachusetts

 - Employers are prohibited from making deductions from employees' wages unless they are specifically permitted by law.
 Additional rules apply to employers that require employees to wear uniforms and to staffing agencies and worksite employers.
 All private Massachusetts employers and covered business entities that hire certain independent contractors are required to make pay deductions to cover contributions to fund Paid Family and Medical Leave benefits.
 Penalties are imposed for noncompliance.
 See Permitted and Prohibited Wage Deductions.

 - With each payment of wages, employers are required to provide employees with a pay statement showing basic wage related information, including a detailed list of any deductions made.
-Special requirements apply to railroad employees.
+Additional requirements apply to railroad employees.
 Penalties are imposed for noncompliance.
 See Pay Statement Requirements.

 - The timing of payment of final wages upon an employee's termination depends on whether the termination is voluntary or involuntary.
 Earned commissions that have been definitely determined and are due and payable to an employee are considered part of the employee's final wages.
 Employers that choose to provide paid vacation to their employees must include unused, earned vacation in final pay.
 Payment of accrued sick leave on termination is optional.
 Penalties are imposed for noncompliance.
 See Termination Pay.